kdrapel/x96mini_linux/README.md

 * Using a toothpick, small stick or whatever suitable, press on the 'reset' switch which is located *inside* the AV jack.
 You don't need to press too hard.
 * While the reset switch is maintained pressed, plug the power.
 The X96 Mini screen will appear and normally after a few seconds, it should switch to the Linux boot.
 * You can release the reset switch.
 Linux should run if everything is properly configured.

+## Troubleshootings
+* You can attach a keyboard and mouse to the USB ports.
+The Logitech receiver is also working such that I could use my keyboard.